Misdemeanor Drug Offenses In Ohio

 Marijuana Offenses: If you are charged with marijuana possession or cultivation and the amount of marijuana involved is less than 200 grams, the offense is a misdemeanor.
 For more information, please see the page of this website for marijuana offenses.

 Drug Paraphernalia Possession Or Use: Ohio law makes it illegal to possess, sell, or manufacture (with the purpose to sell) drug paraphernalia.
 Drug paraphernalia includes anything used, intended to be used, or designed for use with controlled substances.
 If the drug paraphernalia is not for marijuana, drug paraphernalia possession in Ohio is categorized as a fourth degree misdemeanor, carrying up to 30 days in jail and up to five years of probation.
-If the drug paraphernalia is for marijuana, drug paraphernalia possession is classified as a minor misdemeanor, which means there is not the potential jail sentence or probation, but there is still a mandatory driver’s license suspension and the other secondary consequences of a drug related conviction.
+If the drug paraphernalia is for marijuana, drug paraphernalia possession is classified as a minor misdemeanor, which means there is not the potential jail sentence or probation.
+With any type of drug paraphernalia charge in Ohio, there is a possible driver license suspension, as well as the secondary consequences of a drug-related conviction.

 Hashish Possession: Ohio law prohibits hashish possession.
-If the amount of hashish possessed is less than five grams (solid) or two grams (liquid), hashish possession in Ohio is a minor misdemeanor, and there is no possible jail time or probation.
+If the amount of hashish possessed is less than five grams (solid) or two grams (liquid), hashish possession in Ohio is a minor misdemeanor.
 If the amount of hashish possessed is between five grams and ten grams (solid) or one gram and two grams (liquid), hashish possession in Ohio is a fourth degree misdemeanor carrying up to 30 days in jail and five years of probation.

 Possessing Drug Abuse Instruments.
 Ohio law makes it illegal to possess, make, obtain or use anything that has the primary purpose of administering dangerous drugs.
 Possessing drug abuse instruments in Ohio is classified as a second degree misdemeanor with a potential sentence that includes up to 90 days in jail and up to five years of probation.